 The DCB has been designated as the national resolution authority for the Netherlands.
-However, on the basis of the Single Resolution Mechanism (SRM), for significant banks and other cross-border groups in the eurozone, the Single Resolution Board is the competent resolution authority in cooperation with the national resolution authorities.
-In a 2017 communication, the DCB has set out a number of technical details on how it intends to use the bail-in tool.32 For example, conversion of liabilities by bail-in will result in the creation of claim rights, which are transferable and entitles holders to new shares once issued.
+However, on the basis of the Single Resolution Mechanism, for significant banks and other cross-border groups in the eurozone, the Single Resolution Board (SRB) is the competent resolution authority in cooperation with the national resolution authorities.
+In a 2017 communication, the DCB set out a number of technical details on how it intends to use the bail-in tool.27 For example, conversion of liabilities by bail-in will result in the creation of claim rights, which are transferable and entitles holders to new shares once issued.

-The Dutch deposit insurance framework is based on the (third) Deposit Guarantee Scheme (DGS) Directive, which has been in force since 2015.35 The framework comprises an ex ante funded guarantee scheme to which banks must contribute on a quarterly basis.
+The Dutch deposit insurance framework is based on the (third) Deposit Guarantee Scheme (DGS) Directive, which has been in force since 2015.28 The framework comprises an ex ante funded guarantee scheme to which banks must contribute on a quarterly basis.
 The fund should reach a target level of 0.8 per cent of insured deposits.
 The guarantee covers natural persons and businesses, with the exception of financial undertakings and governments, for an amount up to €100,000.
-In July 2017 and February 2019, the DCB adopted a number of more detailed rules in relation to the Dutch DGS.
+The DCB adopted a number of more detailed rules in relation to the Dutch DGS.
 Most importantly, the DCB introduced a new payout system in which banks must compile and deliver a uniform single customer view, containing an overview of customers' deposits and other relevant data.
-The new system will enable the DCB to meet the requirement of the DGS Directive that, by 2024, the payout of insured deposits must be made within seven business days of a bank's failure.36 In August 2019, an act supported by the Dutch banking sector entered into force clarifying that banks can use customers' personal identification numbers in implementing their DGS obligations.37
+The new system will enable the DCB to meet the requirement of the DGS Directive that, by 2024, the payout of insured deposits must be made within seven business days of a bank's failure.29 In August 2019, an act supported by the Dutch banking sector entered into force clarifying that banks can use customers' personal identification numbers in implementing their DGS obligations.30

-Progress on the European Commission's proposal for a European Deposit Insurance Scheme (EDIS), first circulated in 2015 to reinforce deposit protection by mutualising national deposit guarantee funds in the eurozone, remained slow in 2019.
+Progress on the European Commission's proposal for a European Deposit Insurance Scheme, first circulated in 2015 to reinforce deposit protection by mutualising national deposit guarantee funds in the eurozone, remained slow in 2020, as it had been in previous years.
 A number of Member States, including the Netherlands, insist that further risk reduction must precede further risk sharing.
-In December 2019, the high-level working group on EDIS proposed a roadmap for political negotiations.

 Dutch Intervention Act

-Ahead of the BRRD and the SRM Regulation, Dutch rules for bank recovery and resolution were introduced by the Dutch Intervention Act in 2012.
-Pursuant to this Act, the DCB had the power to take various measures in respect of banks if it perceived signs of dangerous developments regarding a bank's solvency or liquidity.
-These powers have largely been replaced by those following the implementation of the BRRD.
-The powers granted by the Act to the Minister of Finance to take immediate measures if he or she is of the view that the situation of a bank causes a serious and immediate danger to the stability of the financial system continue to apply.
+The Dutch Intervention Act grants powers to the Minister of Finance to take emergency measures in times of serious and immediate danger to the stability of the financial system.
 These include the temporary suspension of shareholder voting rights, the suspension of management or supervisory board members, and the expropriation of assets or liabilities of a bank or its parent companies with a corporate seat in the Netherlands.

 Conduct of business